 Brand Marketers’ Guide to Privacy and Security with CCPA

-In a recent episode of our agency podcast, The Marketing Remix, we discussed how the shifting landscape of data handling, consumer privacy, and the California Consumer Protection Act (CCPA) will affect the modern marketer.
+In a recent episode of our agency podcast, The Marketing Remix, we discussed how the shifting landscape of data handling, consumer privacy, and the California Consumer Privacy Act (CCPA) will affect the modern marketer.

 In this two-part blog series, we continue our conversation about CCPA, focusing on two key aspects – Privacy and Security, then Compliance and Maintenance.
 In part one, we explore privacy and security according to the CCPA, as well as the impact and opportunities businesses can expect when the regulation goes into effect on January 1, 2020.

 Privacy is any right a consumer has to control their personal information, including how a brand uses that information.
 Security is how your personal information is protected.

 “California consumers should be able to exercise control over their personal information, and they want to be certain that there are safeguards against misuse of their personal information.”